Could your online dating profile be keeping you guys (you’ll like)?

 But they can’t find you:

-Because you are making this one huge mistake.
+Because you are making one of the mistakes listed above.

 Rooting for ya,